uzluisf/raku-pear/MODDOC.md

 Pear
 ====

 Pear is a simple static site generator written in [Raku](https://raku.org/).
+It uses [Mustache](https://mustache.github.io/) for its templating.

 **NOTE**: `MODDOC.md` is generated from `doc/Pear.rakudoc` with `raku --doc=Markdown doc/Pear.rakudoc > MODDOC.md`.
 Any update to the module's documentation should be made to `doc/Pear.rakudoc`.